Current membership of the Tasmanian Civil and Administrative Tribunal

 Russell, Danny

-Danny Russell was appointed as an ordinary member of the TASCAT Mental Health stream and Guardianship stream in 2021, and subsequently also to the Health Practitioners Tribunal in 2022.
+Danny Russell was appointed as an ordinary Member of TASCAT in 2021.
+He is a member of the Mental Health Stream; Guardianship Stream; Community, Children & Families Stream; and the Occupational Disciplinary Stream.
 Prior to those appointments Danny had served for four decades as a member of Tasmania Police, retiring in 2020 at the rank of senior sergeant.
 In 2004 Danny became a Vincent Fairfax Fellow.
 In 2017 he was awarded the Australia Police Medal for distinguished service.
 He is based on the North West Coast.
 [GS, MHS, HPS]

 Ryan, Mary Ann LLB (Hons)